Healthy Garden Croton (Codiaeum variegatum) in bright indirect, also known as Garden Croton

 Tips

 Use rooting hormone.
-Maintain consistent warmth and high humidity with plastic bag or dome.
+A practical check: maintain consistent warmth and high humidity with plastic bag or dome.

 Use the App Alongside This Care Guide